"The Hobbit" keeps box office crown for third week

 Also this week the latest James Bond hit "Skyfall" topped $1 billion in worldwide sales, despite falling out of the week's top 10 films at the box office.

-"The Hobbit" was distributed by Time Warner Inc's Warner Bros studio.
-Paramount Pictures, a unit of Viacom Inc released, "Jack Reacher" and "The Guilt Trip."
-Comcast Corp's Universal Studios released "Les Miserables" and "This is 40."
+"The Hobbit" was distributed by Time Warner Inc's (TWX.N) Warner Bros studio.
+Paramount Pictures, a unit of Viacom Inc (VIAB.O) released, "Jack Reacher" and "The Guilt Trip."
+Comcast Corp's (CMCSA.O) Universal Studios released "Les Miserables" and "This is 40."
 "Django Unchained" was released in the United States by the Weinstein Company.

 (Reporting By Ronald Grover; Editing by Cynthia Osterman)